wallarm/product-documentation/docs/latest/api-abuse-prevention/setup.md

 ## Exceptions

 You can fine tune API Abuse Prevention by [making exceptions](exceptions.md): marking legitimate bots and disabling bot protection for particular target URLs and request types.

+## Improving session mechanism

+API Abuse Prevention uses the [API Sessions](../api-sessions.md) mechanism when analyzing the bot behavior.

+To make the API Abuse Prevention functionality more precise, it is recommended to enable [JA3 fingerprinting](../admin-en/enabling-ja3.md) for better identification of the the unauthenticated traffic when combining requests into sessions.